General Resources for the Teaching of Personality Psychology

 How to Study Like A Pro: 9 Evidence-Based Study Strategies The editor of the Research Digest published by the British Psychological Society compiled these 9 strategies for a special issue for students.
 Each of the tips are described and include a link to a summary of the published research which supports the usefulness of the strategy.
 Strategies include: adopt a growth mindset, sleep well, pace your studies, test yourself, and more.

-Improving Learning, Teaching and Leadership Performance The mission of the Individual Development & Educational Assessment (IDEA) Center at at Kansas State University is To serve colleges and universities committed to improving learning, teaching, and leadership performance This website contains an extensive collection of resources.
-Of particular value are a series of 4-6 page papers on topics ranging from improving lectures and motivating students to grading, speaking skills, adult learners, assessment, and student writing.
+Improving Learning, Teaching and Leadership Performance The mission of the Individual Development & Educational Assessment (IDEA) Center To serve colleges and universities committed to improving learning, teaching, and leadership performance This website contains an extensive collection of resources.
+Of particular value are a series of 4-6 page papers (listed under the Research and Papers tab) on topics ranging from improving lectures and motivating students to grading, speaking skills, adult learners, assessment, and student writing.

 Journals Devoted to the Scholarship of Teaching and Learning.
-The University of West Florida, Kennesaw State University, and Developmental Psych.org maintain listings of journals (with links) which publish articles on the scholarship of teaching and learning.
-Both lists include journals on general topics and in specific academic disciplines.
+Developmental Psych.org maintains this list of journals (with links) which publish articles on the scholarship of teaching and learning.

 Learn Psychology Mark Holah and Jamie Davies created this site to help Psychology A-level students prepare for their exam.
 The main feature of the site is an extensive glossary of psychological terms and concepts.
 Check out their Term of the Day or just browse featured randomly selected items.
 Be sure to suggest your favorite terms for inclusion!